Tomato Resources

 Guide E-326: Home Canned Sweet Spreads contains these tomato recipes:

-- Tomato Green Chile Pineapple Preserves. and
+- Tomato Green Chile Pineapple Preserves

 - Sweet and Sour Pork with Tomato Green Chile Pineapple Preserves